Skip to main content

 Joe Buck is a funny guy.
 He’s also very good at his job in the world of sports media.
 If Buck’s job of calling NFL or MLB games wasn’t difficult enough, he’d find a way to challenge himself even more.
 Some of those entertaining challenges, done while calling games, would cost him 20 bucks if he couldn’t complete the task.

-Joe Buck a chip off the old block
+Joe Buck is a chip off the old block

-Joe Buck takes after his late father and that’s a good thing.
+Joe Buck takes after his late father, and that’s a good thing.
 Jack Buck was a Hall-of-Fame broadcaster widely known for his Major League Baseball work for the St. Louis Cardinals.
-Jack Buck, however, was more than just a baseball guy as he began broadcasting NFL games for CBS in 1964.
+Jack, however, was more than just a baseball guy as he began broadcasting NFL games for CBS in 1964.

-Joe Buck has taken over for dad.
-Jack Buck passed away in June of 2002 and his legacy lives on through his body of work and also through his son.
-Joe Buck is Fox’s lead play-by-play announcer for MLB and the NFL.
-Joe Buck has been with Fox since 1994.
+Joe has taken over for Dad.
+Jack died in June of 2002, and his legacy lives on through his body of work and also through his son.
+Joe was Fox’s lead play-by-play announcer for MLB and the NFL from 1994 through 2022.
+Now, he serves as ESPN’s lead play-by-play announcer for Monday Night Football.

-Joe Buck is the youngest to ever call a full slate of NFL games.
+Joe is the youngest ever to call a full slate of NFL games.
 He accomplished the feat when he was 25 years old.
 Buck has called six Super Bowls and 23 World Series.
 He’s also called 25 MLB League Championship Series.
-Joe and Jack Buck are the only father-son combo to each call a Super Bowl on television.
+Joe and Jack are the only father-son combo to each call a Super Bowl on TV.

 Joe Buck is one of the hardest-working people in the broadcasting business.
 That became evident in mid-October when he found himself traveling all over the country during a pandemic to call seven games in seven days.
 He handled it like a pro.